 Original Equipment Manufacturer (OEM):

 A company that produces equipment and instruments such as a force measurement device that may be marketed by another manufacturer.

 The same as the nominal or rated temperature range.
 It is the range of temperature values within which a transducer can operate at its rated capacity and perform satisfactorily within its datasheet specifications.

 In force measurement, forces perpendicular to the direction of the load (principal axis) measured by the force transducer.

 The mechanical device designed to prevent overloading or overstressing of the transducer beyond its rated capacity.

 The ability of certain materials to generate an electric charge in response to an applied mechanical stress.
 Materials that exhibit this characteristic either occur naturally or are artificially synthesized.
 Natural piezoelectric materials include berlinite, quartz, topaz and Rochelle salt, while artificial ones include barium titanate and lead zirconate.

 Piezoelectric Force Transducer:

 A transducer that uses the piezoelectric effect to measure an applied force or load, as shown in Figure 7.
 The applied force causes a proportional electrical charge to appear on the faces of the piezoelectric element.
-It’s an active transducer, meaning the output power is derived entirely from the energy created by the applied force.
+It’s an active transducer, meaning it generates the output power entirely from the energy created by the applied force.
 It doesn’t require external excitation.

 Pneumatic Load Cell: